 All Governors receive training on Academy Governance and Governors' responsibilities three times a year.
 Each training session is bespoke to meet the needs of the Academy.
-In addition, Governors visit the School throughout the year.
+In addition, Governors visit the School throughout the year however, this has been rather limited this year due to COVID 19.